c-i/old-miscellaneous-projects/README.md

 # old
 A couple of small personal projects I worked on in 2020-2021.
+These are quite amateurish.

 1. (2020) Using Poisson distributions to predict the outcomes of Premier League football matches.
 Probably incorrectly implemented, but was my first exposure to loading/dumping data from/to CSV files and creating a CLI tool in Python.
 My first "real" program in Python.